zaiisao/Documentation/en/faqs/interop_faq.md

 title: How do I use the Agora Web SDK to interoperate with the Agora Native SDK?
 description:
 platform: Android,iOS,macOS,Web,Windows
-updatedAt: Tue Dec 31 2019 16:57:57 GMT+0800 (CST)
+updatedAt: Tue Apr 07 2020 18:28:06 GMT+0800 (CST)
 ---
 # How do I use the Agora Web SDK to interoperate with the Agora Native SDK?
-In the communication profile, interoperability is enabled by default.
+As of v3.0.0, the interoperability between the RTC Native SDK and the RTC Web SDK is enabled by default for both the Communication and the Live-broadcast profile.

-In the live broadcast profile, to enable interoperability between a mobile device and a web browser or app, you need to adjust the settings on both platforms.
+For RTC native SDKs prior to v3.0.0, the interoperability with the Web SDK is enabled by default in the Communication profile.
+In the live broadcast profile, however, to enable interoperability between a mobile device and a web browser or app, you need to make the following settings on both platforms.

 * On the mobile/desktop device, call the `enableWebSdkInteroperability` method.